samsonos/php_config/readme.md

 ## Configuration scheme
 Your project can have any amount of possible configurations, which is usually used for different environments, such as *development, test, deploy, production* stages, for this purposes we have created ```samsonos\config\Scheme```, each of them corresponds to specific environment.
-In practice you should have _base configuration folder_ by default it located at ```app/config``` folder.
+In practice you should have _base configuration folder_, by default it is located at ```app/config``` folder.

 ### Global configuration
-In root of your ```app/config``` folder you should create your default entity configuration classes.
+In root of your ```app/config``` folder you should create your default [entity configuration classes](#entity-configuration).
 If no current configuration environment would be specified, this entity configuration classes would be used automatically.
+> IMPORTANT!
+If you have specified some configuration environment(for example ```production```) but you do not have entity configuration class for some module in it - Global configuration entity will be used for it instead.

 ### Creating configuration environment
 To create new configuration environment you should create new folder in your _base configuration folder_(by default it located at ```app/config```), for example we